Information Technology Accessibility (Policy 8140)

 3.2 Accessible Information Technology

-Information technology that has been designed, developed, or procured to be fully usable by all people, including those who use assistive technologies.
+Information Technology that has been designed, developed, or procured to be fully usable by all people, including those who use Access Technologies.
 The person with a disability must be able to obtain the information as fully, equally, and independently as a person without a disability.

-Any item, piece of equipment, or product system, that is used to increase, maintain, or improve the functional capabilities of a person with a disability.
-Examples of Assistive Technologies commonly used with Information Technologies include include special input devices (e.g., head or foot mouse, puff- and-sip switches, speech recognition), screen-reading software, and screen magnifiers.
+Any item, piece of equipment, or product system used to increase, maintain, or improve the functional capabilities of a person with a disability.
+Examples of Access Technologies commonly used with Information Technologies include special input devices (e.g., head or foot mouse, puff- and-sip switches, speech recognition), screen-reading software, and screen magnifiers.

 3.4 Information Technology

-Anything related to computing technology, including but not limited to, networking, hardware, software, and website development, maintenance, and usage available for use by students or members of the general public.
+Anything related to computing technology, including but not limited to: networking; hardware; software; and website development, maintenance, and usage available for use by students, employees, or members of the general public.

-Refers to how easily, effectively, and efficiently users can use a product or system to achieve their goals, and how satisfied they are with the experience.
+Refers to how easily, effectively, and efficiently users can utilize a product or system to achieve their goals and how satisfied they are with the experience.

 a.
-Adhere to all processes adopted and implemented by the University, including but not limited to the processes outlined in Appendix A.
+Adhere to all processes adopted and implemented by the University, including but not limited to, the processes outlined in Appendix A of this policy.

-c.
-Develop, purchase, and/or acquire, to the extent feasible, hardware and software products that are fully accessible to people with disabilities.
-The Systems Architectural Review Board (SARB) is available to consult on accessibility standards and requirements.
+b.
+Develop, purchase, and/or acquire, to the extent feasible, hardware and software products that are fully Accessible to people with disabilities.
 It is the University’s responsibility to ensure that products created or purchased from vendors or contractors are considered Accessible Information Technology under this policy.

-e.
+d.
 Designate at least one staff member to act as IT Accessibility Liaison.
-That staff member shall regularly attend accessibility training and/or other educational activities offered by the University and ensure Information Technologies employed in that department or unit are Accessible Information Technologies.
-For current information on IT Accessibility trainings and educational materials, visit https://boisestate.edu/webguide/.
+That staff member must regularly attend accessibility training and/or other educational activities offered by the University and ensure Information Technologies employed in that department or unit are Accessible Information Technologies.
+Departments unable to designate an IT Accessibility Liaison should work with the Associate Vice President and Chief Information Officer who will ensure department and unit compliance with this policy.
+For current information on IT Accessibility trainings and educational materials

-4.2 Director of Web Strategy and Chief Information Officer Responsibilities
+5. Director of Web Strategy and Associate Vice President and Chief Information Officer Responsibilities

 a.
-Promote awareness of this policy to all members of the University community, particularly those in roles that are responsible for creating, selecting, or maintaining electronic content and applications.
+Promote awareness of this policy to all members of the University community, particularly those in roles responsible for creating, selecting, or maintaining electronic content and applications.

 b.
 Coordinate targeted website accessibility training opportunities for University departments and units to provide support and to enhance compliance with this policy.

 c.
-Continue to offer accessibility training relevant to pedagogical methods through the IDEA shop.
+Continue to offer accessibility training relevant to pedagogical methods through the Center for Teaching and Learning.

-The purpose of the IT Accessibility Program is to establish processes to address IT accessibility in a systematic fashion at the University, using current structures and practices as appropriate.
+The purpose of the IT Accessibility Program (“Program”) is to establish processes to address IT accessibility in a systematic fashion at the University using current structures and practices as appropriate.

 Assignment of roles, authority, responsibilities, and accountability for achieving policy compliance.